How much luggage can I bring?

 Please review the Terms and Conditions on our website and on the back of your invoice.
 Depending on the circumstances, our goal is to give you the maximum refund possible or credit for future travel with us.
 There are exceptions imposed on us by certain premium properties that requires a non-refundable deposit or full payment as much as a year in advance.
 We strongly recommend that you purchase travel insurance to cover medical contingencies or other non-medical issues that might prevent you from taking or completing the trip.
-Please call Allyn at 813 475 5989 to get a quote on travel insurance.
+Please call Susan at 813 475 5989 to get a quote on travel insurance.

 Why do you require a deposit per person to secure our trip slots?

 In our experience on average 5 – 10% of participants cancel prior to departure, mostly for business or health reasons.
 The cancellation rate for non-deposited reservations (which we permitted in the 70’s and early 80’s) is in excess of 85%.
 Our experience underscores that reservations without deposits are wannabes.
 In order to secure accommodations in Europe we must reserve hotel space, restaurant reservations, PORSCHES, entertainers etc. They all require deposits and a participant head count, in some cases a year in advance!
 This can only be accomplished with deposits.
 For example PORSCHE Leipzig wants to know a year in advance exactly how many participants will be on the track a year later.
 The European service and accommodation providers only want to know “How many participants do you have under deposit?”
 That’s the guideline.